All Sports for Schools athletes have represented Great Britain or Ireland at the highest level in various Olympic disciplines.

 Cassandra's motto is "Tomorrow doesn't have to be just another yesterday".

-GB Paralympic Fencer, Craig McCann was originally a rowing enthusiast whilst at University!
+GB Paralympic Fencer and Cyclist, Craig McCann was originally a rowing enthusiast whilst at University!
 In 2004 he was about to join the RAF but was discovered to have a brain tumour.
 By 2010 British Disabled Fencing had recognised his amazing potential and that's when his full time training began.

 Craig represented GB at World and European champs in 2011 and went on to reach the quarter finals in the 2012 London Olympics.